Venom (band): Reunion and new releases (1995–present)

 In April 2015, in anticipation of a date of M-pire of Evil (band of Mantas and Demolition Man) at the Keep It True Festival in Germany, the organisers of the festival asked Mantas and Demolition Man if they could play the songs of Venom with Abaddon.
 Mantas had not talked to Abaddon since 1998.
 After thinking a bit, the two former Venom members played along with Abaddon without having done any rehearsals for the show.
 At this point, the three brought together the Venom line-up of 1988–1992 under the name of Venom Inc. for the sake of the fans (instead of the name "Iron & Steel", that was initially conceived by the members themselves).

-On 3 February 2017, Venom Inc. signed with Nuclear Blast and released their first album, Avé, on 11 August 2017.
-The two singles off the album were "Dein Fleisch" and "Ave Satanas".
-Drum parts for "Avé" delivered by Abaddon were not up to par so Mantas used a drum computer for the record.

-After playing several worldwide tours, the band continued to play until the beginning of March 2018, when at the end of the Australian tour Abaddon asked for a break from the band's activity (due to the birth of his daughter, Anja) and agreed that he would be temporarily replaced by the band's front of house engineer Jeramie Kling for a period of one or two months (until April 2018) to complete the European tour.

-However, following some personal conflicts due to his conduct on previous tours and contract management, certain business moves made behind Demolition Man's back without any approval, as well as stylistic differences with the other band members, Abaddon was fired from Venom Inc. After which Kling also took part in the recordings for the next album, thus becoming a full member of the band.
+Abaddon was eventually replaced in 2018.
+The group has released two studio albums.

+Artistry

 Musical style and influences

-As Venom were one of the first incarnations of extreme metal, influencing many thrash metal, black metal, death metal, and other extreme metal bands, their exact genre has been a topic of debate.
-Venom have been labelled various genres by members of the press.
-Most prominent genres are black metal, thrash metal, and speed metal.
+Venom were one of the first incarnations of extreme metal, influencing many thrash metal, black metal, death metal, and other extreme metal bands.
+They are considered one of the premier influences on black metal, and their 1982 album Black Metal gave the genre its name.
+Venom's exact genre has been a topic of debate.
+They have been labelled various genres by the press, most prominently thrash and speed metal.
 Cronos insists on calling it black metal, without passing judgment on the genre that later would flourish in Norway:

 Prime influences of Venom were Black Sabbath, Judas Priest, Motörhead, the Sex Pistols and Kiss.
-Other musicians that have influenced Venom are Deep Purple, the Who, the Tubes, Van Halen, the Rolling Stones, and Elvis Presley.
+Other musicians or bands that have influenced Venom are Deep Purple, the Who, the Tubes, Van Halen, the Rolling Stones, and Elvis Presley.